IBM-Cloud/docs/runtimes/liberty/usingBetaFeatures.md

 ```
 {: #codeblock}

-2. Set the IBM_LIBERTY_BETA environment variable to **true**.
+2. Set the **IBM_LIBERTY_BETA** environment variable to **true**.
 This variable directs the Liberty buildpack to install and enable the beta features for your application.
-See the following examples:
+For example:
   * using the cf command line tool:
 ```
        $ cf set-env <yourappname> IBM_LIBERTY_BETA true